Shifra Horn: Published work

-Awards
+Awards and recognition

 Horn won the Israeli WIZO Prize for Literature (1997) and the Israeli Publishers` Association's Gold and Platinum Book Prizes for all five of her novels.
 She won the Globes Financial Newspaper prize "Literary Woman of the Year" 2002, and received the Prime Minister's Prize (2005) and the Brenner Prize (2006).

-In addition Shifra Horn won the French WIZO Literary Prize and the Italian ADEI WIZO Prize for the novel " Ode to Joy ".
+In addition Shifra Horn won the French WIZO Literary Prize and the Italian ADEI WIZO Prize for the novel "Ode to Joy".
 Her latest novel "Promenade A Deux" won the culture minister award.